Enum rsim::processor::isa_mods::vector::decode::DecodedMemOp [−][src]

 - This instruction doesn’t do anything if the stored

-vstart >= vl
+vstart >= vl.

 The mappings of address to element are the same as for DecodedMemOp::Strided, where the stride = the element width.